yukairex/tBTC_Tipping_Bot/README.md

 # tBTC Tip Bot

-### zk-sync tBTC tipping bot for Keep Network Discord.
+## zk-sync tBTC tipping bot for Keep Network Discord.

 Submit for Play for the Keep (a.k.a.
 PFK) Ocotober by Crypto Investor #3523 This code is based off https://github.com/kayabaNerve/tip-bot

 ### Feature

-- tip others with real BTC on discord
+- tip other users with BTC on discord
-- tips running on zkSync zkRollup Layer2
+- support deposit/withdraw with negligible fee
-- lightning speed on deposit/withdraw.
-Fee negligible
+- running on zkSync zkRollup layer2, lightning speed and no gas cost
-- available for any tokens on zkSync network
+- easily extendable to any tokens on zkSync network

 ### How it works